semanticdata/django-expenses/README.md

 - Categorize expenses for better organization
 - View expense history and patterns
 - User authentication and personal expense tracking
+- Export and import data for backup and transfer
 - Simple and intuitive interface

 ## Prerequisites